Does homeowners insurance pay for maintenance repairs?

 Read on to find out what your insurance could help you with in terms of home repairs.

-With homeowners insurance, you're protecting your home from the unexpected.
-The coverage is for your home, the personal property within the home and structures.
+With homeowners insurance, you're helping protect your home from the unexpected.
+The coverage is generally for your home, the personal property within the home and other structures.
 Your coverage typically includes personal liability, medical payments and additional living expenses should a loss occur that renders your home to be uninhabitable.
 Just like an automobile, your home requires year-round maintenance for updates such as painting, staining or a room remodel that's not covered under the policy.
-If you have a home warranty, it covers appliances and home systems during normal use.
+If you have a home warranty, it usually covers appliances and home systems during normal use.

 When can I use insurance for home repairs?

 When you experience a loss that's covered under your policy, those repairs would be paid by your insurance coverage.
-Insurance would typically cover the following damage:
+Insurance typically covers the following damage:

 What do home warranty plans cover?